 Soft LED lighting in darker blues and reds are especially effective.
 Lighting can also be in the form of bubble lamps.
-Sleeping masks can be provided for children who feel the need to block out visual stimulation for a period of time.
+These are great for any age student or adult.

 Swings, exercise balls, and exercise bands can be included to be used to let off steam or as another form of pressure.